Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array: Author contributions

 \section{Author contributions}

 $^*$ MQ, GE, CC, LH, SH contributed equally to this work.
-MQ, GE, CC, GB, RM carried out the experiments with the help of BS, LK, DB.
+MQ, GE, CC, GB, RM carried out the experiments with the help of BG, LK, DB.
 LH and MQ conducted the numerical simulations.
-LH, SH, SG, NCC devised the Rydberg scheme combining dipolar and van-der-Waals couplings to realize the $t-J$ model.
-AB, FG, TL, AB supervised the work.
+LH, SH, SG, NC devised the Rydberg scheme combining dipolar and van-der-Waals couplings to realize the $t-J$ model.
+Annabelle Bohrdt, FG, TL, Antoine Browaeys supervised the work.
 All authors contributed to the data analysis, progression of the project, and on both the experimental and theoretical side.
 All authors contributed to the writing of the manuscript.
-Correspondence and requests for materials should be addressed to Antoine Browaeys.
+Correspondence and requests for materials should be addressed to Antoine Browaeys or Mu Qiao.